 You are more than a science education, or a simple research project.
 At the University of Rochester, we use our extensive expertise and your passions to influence how you will deliver health care.
-Our Elective Pathways are certificate programs that run in conjunction with the Double Helix Curriculum over your 4-year education.
-You will have the opportunity to work with like-minded students and faculty to explore nuances, create curriculum, institute policy and delve into the science of your interests.
+Our Elective Pathways are certificate programs that run-in conjunction with the Double Helix Curriculum over your medical education.
+You will have the opportunity to work with like-minded students and faculty to explore nuances, create curriculum, institute policy, and delve into the science of your interests.
 Read below to learn more about the specifics of each pathway.

 Table of Contents